Dave-team/Knowledge-base/Management.md

 - What would need to happen for the organization to exploit the potential of these opportunities?
 - If you were me, what would you focus attention on?
 - How can we improve the team works together?

+## Feedback
+- Keep an ongoing list of feedback topics to discuss
+- Giving feedback
+  - Is now a good time for feedback?
+  - I have noticed X during specific example Y
+  - I know that you have good intentions
+  - However, this makes me feel like Y
+  - Because it is our goal for me to become Z, going forward can we do Y?